9brada6/tabs-with-posts/tests/manual_testing.md

 # Manual Testing

+## Assets

+- Make sure that in the backend script, the JQuery ui widgets used are compatible with Jquery UI v11 and up.

 ## Query Settings Manual Testing

 - Test each setting, and each javascript thing that might be pop-out/hide when a setting change.